Ford Sayre BKL Introductory Guide to Nordic Ski Equipment

 For intermediate and advanced skiers we recommend you purchase 2 pairs of skis.
 You should select one pair of classic skis and one pair of skate skis.
 Skis designed specifically for one technique or the other make it easier and more enjoyable to perform each technique.
 They may allow a skier to progress in skill development more rapidly.
 Another advantage of owning separate classic and skate skis is that you often can get by on the same glide-wax preparation for multiple practices and you don’t have to scrape, clean and rewax to switch between classic and skate technique.
 You simply grab the other pair of skis.
 This saves time, and sometimes saves wax.

 - Skate technique poles should reach approximately to your mouth standing in the store wearing ski boots or sneakers.
-Remember that when you are on snow, the tips and part of the basket will penetrate into the snow and you will be standing on skis.
 On snow, the poles will feel shorter and reach about to your chin.

 - If you want to try and get by with 1 pair, select poles at shoulder height in the store.